mind-matrix/ScriptSass/README.md

 1. Page may flicker upon initial load because compiling the SCSS takes some time (see [best practices](#best_practices))
 2. CPU usage of end-user may increase

-The big takeaway - it's still only 15 kB (not minified) For a hands-on experience of it's working, go to [docs](http://mskies.web44.net/scriptsass/index.html).
+The big takeaway - it's still only 11 kB (minified) For a hands-on experience of it's working, go to [docs](http://mskies.web44.net/scriptsass/index.html).

 Currently it supports: